 Policy 7-1.2.1: Implementing Land Development Code and Ensuring Provision of Open Space.

 In addition to the subdivision ordinance mandatory park and recreation land and facilities regulation, the City's land development regulations shall continue to include specific open space definitions and standards for open space, natural vegetation, landscape, and signage.
 Regulations shall continue to include stipulations governing the provision and use of open space for buffering, protection of natural corridors, including drainage ways, as well as other commonly accepted uses.

 Policy 7-1.2.2: Standards for Review and Maintenance.

-Upon plan adoption, When public recreation and open space system improvements are proposed, the City shall carry out a site plan review process which shall ensure that site improvements adequately address access, adequate drainage, vehicular parking, pedestrian circulation, and perpetual maintenance.
-Land development regulations shall continue to include specific criteria for design of these improvements.
+When public recreation and open space system improvements are proposed, the City shall carry out a site plan review process which shall ensure that site improvements adequately address access, adequate drainage, vehicular parking, pedestrian circulation, and perpetual maintenance.
+Land Development Regulations shall continue to include specific criteria for design of these improvements.
 During this site plan review process the City shall mandate that proposed recreation and open space improvements comply with adopted level of service standards for drainage.
-Upon adoption of the master drainage plan programmed for completion and adoption by 1994, the The City shall continue to implement the recommended drainage criteria by mandating that all proposed public recreation and open space site plan review criteria.
+The City shall continue to implement the recommended drainage criteria by mandating that all proposed public recreation and open space systems comply with the adopted site plan review criteria.

 OBJECTIVE 7-1.3: ACCESS FACILITIES.

-Upon plan adoption, To the greatest extent possible, all public recreational facilities shall be made accessible to automobiles, bicycles and pedestrians.
+To the greatest extent possible, all public recreational facilities shall be made accessible to automobiles, bicycles and pedestrians.